“So Many Times, I” – A4, 2024 (made with pictures from the book Collages & Assemblages, Verbeke Foundation 2017)

-What you see is not necessarily how it was made.
+And what you see is not necessarily how it was made.
 This, too, is part of the process.
-After assembling a collage, I turn the A4 slowly, letting the piece suggest its own orientation.
+After assembling a collage, I turn the A4 round and round, letting the piece suggest its own orientation.
+And finally, i select.

 Over time, these images have begun to feel like solitary figures.
 They no longer speak of their origins.
 They have slipped free of context, memory, or meaning.
 I see them more and more as a kind of self-portrait — not in likeness, but in presence.
 Each one stands alone, quiet, unresolved, as if placed gently in the middle of a wide, white silence.